+Can the Red Queen Help?

+By Anthony Nownes, and Curtis Bell

+Department of Political Science

+University of Tennessee

+Knoxville, TN 37996

+anownes@utk.edu (contact author)

 Over three decades ago in his landmark article “The Origins and Maintenance of Interest Groups in America” (1983), political scientist Jack Walker asked: “[W]hy does the current set of [interest] groups exist [in America] rather than some other set one might imagine, which would represent other segments of society? (p.
 390)” Ever since Walker’s study, interest group scholars have been preoccupied with this question; yet a definitive answer remains elusive.
 For most of the last 30 years, scholars have addressed the question primarily by focusing internally on the exchange of benefits between group leaders and group supporters.
 Indeed, Walker himself adopted a basic “exchange theory” perspective of interest group development (though breaking with past scholarship by emphasizing the role of group patrons rather than members in formation and survival).
 More recently, despite the substantial progress made by exchange theorists, interest group scholars have begun to look outside groups to address questions of group formation and survival.

 Most prominent among outward-looking studies are those that utilize the population ecology (PE) framework (see Gray and Lowery 1995; 1996a; 1996b; 1997; 2001).
 This broad framework focuses on the evolution of organizational populations, focusing on how competition between like-groups affects the group-level vital events of birth (formation) and death (disbandment).
 Within PE, one theory fragment has received particular attention—the theory of density dependence.
 The theory, which posits that population density (operationalized as the number of groups in a population) affects selection in group populations and thus is a prime mover of change in the organizational world, has garnered support from several empirical studies of populations of politically active organizations (Gray and Lowery 1995; 2001; Minkoff 1995; 1997; Nownes 2004; Nownes and Lipinski 2005; Stretesky et al. 2011).
 Yet the theory is a rather blunt instrument, as it treats all groups in a given population as essentially equal in the amount of competition they exert.
 This is problematic, as we know that in the real world some groups generate more competition than others.